redhat-ai-dev/ai-lab-template/README.md

 To update the templates from these or any new samples you update the list of imported repos and run the following.

- `./generate.sh` to generate all the templates before commit to this repository.
+ [./generate.sh](./generate.sh) to generate all the templates before commit to this repository.

+ [import-ai-lab-samples](./scripts/import-ai-lab-samples) and [import-gitops-template](./scripts/import-gitops-template) take `REPO` and `BRANCH` as args when running the scripts, repourl and branch name can be passed in as first and second arguments respectively.